tasinhoque/qwizdom-frontend/tasks/tasin.md

 ## Quiz Operations

-- [backend] Whenever a user participates in a quiz, update the `totalParticipant` field in the quiz.
+- [x] Whenever a user participates in a quiz, update the `totalParticipant` field in the quiz.
-- [backend] Whenever a user flip his subscription status, the `totalSubscribed` field in the quiz should be updated.
+- [x] Whenever a user flip his subscription status, the `totalSubscribed` field in the quiz should be updated.
-- [backend] The post review route should update the `averageRating` field of the quiz.
+- [x] The post review route should update the `averageRating` field of the quiz.

 ## Quiz Home

-- [backend] Add end date for quiz
+- [x] Add end date for quiz

 ## Forum

-- [backend] Write necessary APIs
+- [x] Write necessary APIs

+# Sunday, 11 July

+## Quiz Responses

+- [ ] Get all responses for a quiz (for all participants)

 ## Leaderboard

-- [backend] Write necessary APIs
+- [ ] Write necessary APIs

+## Notification

+- [ ] Implement push notification APIs